Info on Open Access Publishers

 Frontiers

 The university library is one of Frontiers institutional partners through a central invoicing agreement where article processing charges for all articles by affiliated authors will be billed directly to us.
-Other than in the years prior to 2022, Frontiers is not willing to offer discounts on these APCs.
-This new policy and the price increase mean that authors will have to pay a share of roughly 2,500 Euros.
+Other than in the years prior to 2022, Frontiers is only seldom willing to offer discounts on these APCs.
+This new policy and a recent price increase mean that authors will have to pay a share of roughly 2,500 Euros.
 Make sure to contact us before submitting a publication.

 IOP Publishing